 Bee Approved is Gluten Free

 Gluten is the protein component genetically found in wheat, rye and barley and Modern diets have become increasingly dependent on it.
-Gluten sensitivity may result in bloating, pain and stomach cramps and a gluten-free diet, of which vegan honey may be a part, can be beneficial.
-It is important to note this intolerance is different from coeliac disease – an auto-immune condition caused by a reaction to gluten, which must be avoided for life.
+Gluten sensitivity may result in bloating, pain and stomach cramps and a gluten-free diet, of which alternatives to honey, like Bee Approved can be beneficial.
+It is important to note this intolerance is different from coeliac disease an auto-immune condition caused by a reaction to gluten, which must be avoided for life.

 Gluten-free diets should be full of whole foods and rich in nutrients.
 However, the wide range of gluten-free products now available, may not be as high in fibre, iron, folic acid and B vitamins as their mainstream counterparts so, if you have any concerns about your nutritional intake you should speak to your GP.